pdnagraj/YouTube-Ad-Skipper-Chrome-Extension/README.md

 This is a chrome extension that automatically click the 'Skip Ads'/'Skip Ad' button on YouTube Videos

 The extension utilizes the following:
-- Hosting Application on Firebase
+- Firebase
-- Uses Google Cloud API
+- Google Cloud API
-- Stripe Payment Functionality
+- Stripe API
+- Node.js

 Please see video here to see full functionality: https://youtu.be/KBAVG6PhgPI